Basharo77/Microservices/README.md

 - Circuit Breaker between order service and inventory service.
 - Kafka Message Broker between order service and inventor service.

+Testing:
+- This is an example request written in Json to be sent to the order service and test the work:

+{
+    "orderLineItemsDtoList" : [
+        {
+            "skuCode" : "iphone",
+            "quantity" : 3
+        },
+        {
+            "skuCode" : "nokia",
+            "quantity" : 3
+        }
+    ]
+}

 Note:

 I am a student who is learning the basics of microservices, thus this project is not completely mine.
 I worked with a course from youtube and edited some things for